or free coffee or lemon tea?

 We were promised 'fresh and honest' coffee, and a few months later masala chai - a perfect cure for those with chronic colds.
 (Note: We were getting all this for free, the same masala chai cost Rs.
 25 at the airport.)
 There was the haunted vending machine in one pantry that would start steaming and puffing for no rhyme or reason, and only the ones who were too sleep deprived to be spooked by ghosts would dare to go there.

-Then HR decided to revamp things and introduce milk powder machines that were..well...not much to blog about!
+Then HR decided to revamp things and introduce milk powder machines that were ..we ll.. .not muc h to blog about!
 There were fiery email exchanges about cockroaches and other forms of non-veg coffee found in the new vending machines.
 After some initial irritation, we got used to the paysam like milk-powder coffee and tea, that was relatively roach free.

 Then, a few years later, they decided to re-introduce 'fresh and honest' coffee, lemon tea, and masala chai - much to our delight!
 Finally - a pantry that (re)served good stuff!